MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/sap-hana/sap-hana-encryption.md

     The client must trust the CA used to sign the HANA server's X509 certificate before an encrypted connection can be made to the HANA server from the client's machine.

     There are various ways to ensure this trust relationship exists using Microsoft Management Console (mmc) or the command line.
-You can import the CA's X509 certificate (trust.pem) into the **Trusted Root Certification Authorities** folder for the user that will establish the connection, or into the same folder for the client machine itself, if that is desirable.
+You can import the CA's X509 certificate (cert.pem) into the **Trusted Root Certification Authorities** folder for the user that will establish the connection, or into the same folder for the client machine itself, if that is desirable.

     ![Trusted Root Certification Authorities folder.](trusted-root-certification.png)

-    You must first convert trust.pem into a .crt file before you can import the certificate into the Trusted Root Certification Authorities folder.
+    You must first convert cert.pem into a .crt file before you can import the certificate into the Trusted Root Certification Authorities folder.

 ## Test the connection